Promoting Participation in Discussions

 Discussion Board Design

 Discussions that were clear, consistent, and included feedback from instructors were perceived more favorably by students.
-Students with positive relationships between student-student interactions report greater levels of satisfaction with the course (Swan, 2002).
+Students with positive relationships student-to-student interactions report greater levels of satisfaction with the course (Swan, 2002).
 However, creating discussion prompts that can foster interaction can be challenging at times (Clark & Mayer, 2011).

-However, having good discussion prompts is only one part of being ensuring success in using discussion boards in online learning.
+However, having good discussion prompts is only one part of ensuring success in using discussion boards in online learning.
 The students’ active participation in the discussion boards is crucial for the success of the learning process.
-In order to get students engage instructors must obtain “‘buy-in’ to the learning process from the student often requires interaction between the student and the instructor” (Hay, Hodgkinson, Peltier, & Drago, 2004, p.
+In order to get students engaged, instructors must obtain buy-in to the learning process from the student, which often requires interaction between the student and the instructor (Hay, Hodgkinson, Peltier, & Drago, 2004, p.
 196).
-Thus, we will discuss the importance of discussion boards for students’ satisfaction and perceived learning, designing discussion board prompts as well has how we can obtain “buy-in” from students.
+Thus, we will discuss the importance of discussion boards for students’ satisfaction and perceived learning, designing discussion board prompts as well has how we can obtain buy-in from students.
 Examples from data will be incorporated throughout the chapter as it connects to specific concepts.
 A more detailed explanation of the data analysis will be included as footnotes or Nerd Notes.

 Social Presence